tetthys/Bc/README.md

     - [install dependencies with composer](#install-dependencies-with-composer)
     - [run test](#run-test)

+# System Requirements

+- php 8.1 or later
+- php bcmath extension

 # Bc

-Bc is a minimal and accurate tool for calculation.
+Bc is a small and simple but accurate tool for calculation.
 It uses [bcmath](https://www.php.net/manual/en/book.bc.php) functions internally.

 You can get the exact result you want.